scottymcandrew/snoopdog-website/readme.md

 ..* Hover CSS for some of the hover effects: http://ianlunn.github.io/Hover/

 ### Content
+- The text for the main page bio came from Wikipedia: https://en.wikipedia.org/wiki/Snoop_Dogg
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for the news articles came from Snoop Dogg's official website: http://snoopdogg.com/news/

 ### Media
 - The photos used in this site were obtained from ...